-(2) If the underwriters exercise their over-allotment option, Citibank, N.A., ING Bank, N.V., and Deutsche Bank AG London will each sell up to an additional 593,687 ADSs (8,905,305 shares of CEMEX common stock), Credit Suisse First Boston International will sell up to an additional 512,248 ADSs (7,683,720 shares of CEMEX common stock), ABN AMRO Special Corporate Services B.V. will sell up to an additional 341,498 ADSs (5,122,470 shares of CEMEX common stock), ASI ADSs (5,122,470 shares of CEMEX common stock).
+(2) If the underwriters exercise their over-allotment option, Citibank, N.A., ING Bank, N.V., and Deutsche Bank AG London will each sell up to an additional 567,781 ADSs, Credit Suisse First Boston International will sell up to an additional 489,895 ADSs, ABN AMRO Special Corporate Services B.V. will sell up to an additional 326,597 ADSs and Société Générale and J.P.
+Morgan GT Corporation will each sell up to an additional 261,278 ADSs, which in each case constitutes up to all the remaining shares of CEMEX common stock owned by each such selling ADS holder.
 As described above under "The Offering," we intend for any ADSs underlying the forward contracts we entered into with the selling ADS holders that are not sold in the combined offerings or pursuant to the exercise by the underwriters of the over-allotment option to be sold by the selling ADS holders to banks or other financial institutions in connection with new forward transactions.